mintlayer/zk/README.md

 ### Mintlayer Node Deployment

-To run the ZKMintlayer project, you shall have a Mintlayer node and a RPC wallet running locally.
+To run the ZkThunder project, you shall have a Mintlayer node and a RPC wallet running locally.
 For example, if you have a official version of mintlayer-core, run following command in mintlayer-core directory:

 ```sh
 # run a node daemon